 Tiger Woods is considered to be one of the greatest golfers of all time, and he is one of the most well-known, famous, and successful athletes in history.
-In this post, however, we take a look at his journey to the top and Tiger Woods’ net worth in 2023 as he returns to the course at the Genesis Invitational.
+Much of his fame and lucrative income came from his partnership with Nike, which shockingly came to an end in January 2024.
+Let's take a look at his journey to the top and Tiger Woods’ net worth in 2024 of $1.1 billion.

-Tiger Woods’ net worth in 2023 is estimated to be valued at $1.1 billion, according to Forbes.
-Tiger became a billionaire in 2022.
-In 2022, Forbes ranked him 14th on their list of The World’s Highest-Paid Athletes for the year with $68 million in earnings, almost totally from off-the-course earnings.
+Tiger Woods’ net worth in 2024 is estimated to be $1.1 billion, according to Forbes.
+Woods became a billionaire in 2022.
+In 2023, Forbes ranked him 16th on their list of The World’s Highest-Paid Athletes for the year with $75 million in earnings, almost totally from off-the-course earnings.

 Before we dabble into the superstar life of Tiger Woods, let us learn more about where it all started for the Hall of Famer and arguably the GOAT in the sport of Golf.

-When Tiger Woods was 15 years and a student at Western High School in Anaheim, he became the youngest U.S. Junior Amateur Champion.
-He held the record until 2010 when it was broken by Jim Liu.
+When Tiger Woods was 15 years old and a student at Western High School in Anaheim, he became the youngest U.S. Junior Amateur Champion.
+He held the record until 2010 when Jim Liu broke it.
 Prior to graduating high school, he earned numerous accolades such as Golf World Player of the Year, Golf Digest Amateur Player of the Year, and the only three-time winner of the U.S Junior Amateur Championship.

 Tiger Woods decided to enroll at Stanford University under a golf scholarship.
-During his time there, he was voted Pac-10 Player of the Year, NCAA First-Team All-American, Stanford’s Male Freshman of the Year, and the NCAA individual golf championship.
+During his time there, he won numerous accolades.
+This included Pac-10 Player of the Year, NCAA First-Team All-American, Stanford’s Male Freshman of the Year, and the NCAA individual golf championship.
 He only spent two years at Stanford in order to become a professional golfer.

 In August 1996, Woods turned professional at the age of 20 years old and immediately signed endorsement deals with Nike and Titleist.
 In the same year, he was named the PGA Tour Rookie of the Year and was Sports Illustrated’s 1996 Sportsman of the Year.